anujanegi/Intercom-Analysis-HPDF/README.md

 #### Configure
 The react-native code lies in Intercom-open_conversations/react-native directory.

-1.Install` node_modules`.
-Run `npm install` from the `react-native` direcotry.
+1. Install` node_modules`.
+Run `npm install` from the `react-native` directory.

-2.`$ cd react-native && npm install`.
+2. `$ cd react-native && npm install`.

-3.Get your cluster name.
+3. Get your cluster name.
 Run `hasura cluster status`.
 Copy the cluster name.

-4.Go to react-native/src/hasuraAPi.js.
-Add your cluster name to this file. clusterName = "buddy20" //here "buddy20" is the cluster name.
-Replace this with your own.
+4. Go to react-native/src/hasuraAPi.js.
+Add your cluster name to this file.

 #### Emulating

-1.Keep the android emulator running.
+1. Keep the android emulator running.
-2.Run  `react-native run-android`from the react-native directory.
+2. Run  `react-native run-android`from the react-native directory.
 App will open up on your emulator.

 ###  Note
 This is a dummy and will not work unless you have an Intercom account with proper access and edit in your extended access token and your email credentials from which the conversations will be fetched and a daily mail to the user be automated respectively.

+### Authors
+1. Anuja Negi - Python FLask
+2. Rishi Kumar - React Native